graceblackwell/661K_query_indexes/README.md

 The `_genome_similarity.txt` file provides the results of the similarity search and `_related_sample_ids.txt` is just the sample_ids and can be used as the subset input for pp_sketch.

 ### Extract core and accessory distances of a subset of genomes using the pp_sketch index
-This script extracts the distances and generates a NJ tree based on the core distances.
-The script for producing the tree (`ppsketch_tree.py`) is adapted from John Lees.
+This script extracts the core distances between genomes and used these to generate a NJ tree.
+The script for producing the tree (`ppsketch_tree.py`), which is called by `extract_distances.sh`, is adapted from John Lees.
-Note: update path for `generate_tree` in `extract_distances.sh` Current issue using the pp_sketch index hosted by pathogen informatics.
-Had no trouble using an rsync'd version in the same directory.
+Note: update path for `generate_tree` in `extract_distances.sh` Currently this needs to be performed in the same directory as where the pp-sketch index is held.

 ```bash
 extract_distances.sh <list_of_sample_ids_to_subset>